-- 30 The National Strategies | Primary Support for Spelling - Demonstrate with further examples and involve the children in the routine: Clap, count, draw the lines, write (e.g. thankful, unforgiving, disagree, jumped, wanted, wishing, following). - Revise past tense, present tense, prefix, suffix, as necessary. - Invite the children to try a long word (e.g. something) on their whiteboards and then show it.
+- Demonstrate with further examples and involve the children in the routine: Clap, count, draw the lines, write (e.g. thankful, unforgiving, disagree, jumped, wanted, wishing, following). - Revise past tense, present tense, prefix, suffix, as necessary. - Invite the children to try a long word (e.g. something) on their whiteboards and then show it.
 Ask children to explain how they worked it out. - Repeat this process until the children are confident in determining the spelling of long words, using all the information available to them.